DefKorns/NESCE/defkorns_usbdesktophack.hmod/readme.txt

 viral_dna (a.k.a DNA64) - SNES Original Boxart Patch &
 DanTheMan827 - custom_boxart.hmod

-Special Thanks to bslenul and KMFDManic
+Special Thanks to therourke, bslenul and KMFDManic

  This allows you to change the box art for the "original" games.